 We read them carefully and put (usually) a lot of trust into them, especially once we see they are on a high authority site, such as G2.
 This same situation is applicable also to your business as it can benefit from posted opinions and feedback.
 Discover.
 Consider.
 Decide!

 Understanding what sales tracking software is covers the first part of the process: knowing which platform is right for you is a whole different game.
 This section will give a brief overview of the different types of sales tracking, as well as the best software solutions to manage everything.

 Tracking your website data is the most common and fundamental part of sales tracking.
 There are many ways to track digital analytics, but the most popular among industry experts tends to be digital analytics software.
 These platforms helps you to collect anonymous streamlined data that enables to allocate your resources better.

 These solution providers collect data from various sources such as extensions or IP addresses and pair them with their internal databases to give you relatively correct information of concrete company browsing your website.
 However, you have to be very careful to not overdo it.

 Tracking emails is one of the most common sales tracking techniques, because the barriers between business and prospect are removed.
 There are usually two types of email tracking software.

-Email tracking softwares are popular because they offer robust data points for your team to utilize.
+Email tracking software is popular because they offer robust data points for your team to utilize.
 These software solutions allow users to schedule emails according to time constraints, geographic distribution of prospects, and prospect status.

-It also allows users to categorize inbound and outbound email communications according to tags, lists, and sales priorities and deliver analytics on basic and advanced email use information to understand how emails are received
+It also allows users to categorize inbound and outbound email communications according to tags, lists, and sales priorities, as well as delivering analytics on basic and advanced email use information to understand how emails are received.

 The final tracking option in this piece is probably the most popular among marketers and sales professionals.
 Customer relationship management software (CRM) helps businesses track and manage sales interactions in a single location.
 CRM software has the ability to track each and every touchpoint your customer has with your company throughout the sales journey.